 7. Stuffed Shells With Spinach

 If you’re cooking for picky friends and family, it’s almost impossible to go wrong with a cheesy pasta dish like this.
+Pasta and cheese together are universal crowd pleasers.
 Great with both meat and meatless fillings, it’s a recipe that omnivores and vegetarians can enjoy alike.
-You can also save time while making it by using frozen, pre-cooked spinach instead of fresh (just be sure to remove as much liquid from the spinach as possible to avoid any unwanted sogginess).
+You can also save time while making it by using frozen, pre-cooked spinach instead of fresh.
+Just be sure to remove as much liquid from the spinach as possible to avoid any unwanted sogginess.
+Keep squeezing it out.
+Stuffed shells freeze well, too.

 8. Vegan Pot Pie Pockets

 Save yourself the trouble of making pie dough from scratch and use your favorite brand of vegan puff pastry instead.
 Just be sure to check the label to guarantee it doesn’t contain any trace amounts of dairy.
 Then, whip up a big batch of these handheld pot pies to use throughout the entire holiday season.
-Heat them up in the microwave for a quick, festive lunch, or bring a whole box of them to your next holiday party.
+They freeze well!
+Heat them up in the microwave for a quick, festive lunch, or bring a whole box of them to your next holiday party for a surprise handheld treat.

 9. Easy Chicken Pot Pie

 And if a more traditional chicken pot pie is more your style, we have that as well!
 To make our lives easier, I recommend using pre-made pie shells, found in the frozen or refrigerated section.
 That being said, if you love making your own crust, go for it!
-If you’re cooking for a small group, these individual pot pies are great and can be made right in their containers!
+If you’re cooking for a small group or just want to present something a little more refined and less homespun, these individual pot pies are great.
+You can make them right in their containers!

 10. Classic Spaghetti Bolognese

-No one is ever disappointed when they see classic spaghetti bolognese on the table!
-This recipe is hearty, comforting, and easy to make!
+No one is ever disappointed when they see classic spaghetti Bolognese on the table!
+This recipe is hearty, comforting, and easy to make.
+It also fills your kitchen with the most delicious smells.
+It takes well to some alterations, too.
 If you want to switch things up a little bit but still want to make a pasta dish, try this seasonal pumpkin pasta.

 11. Gruyere, Green Bean & Mushroom Mac And Cheese

-Normally, if you’re going to add a vegetable to your mac and cheese, it’s probably going to be broccoli.
-But this version includes ingredients you’ll see in traditional holiday meals, like green beans and mushrooms!
-You can absolutely make this recipe a few days in advance and freeze it.
-Then you’d let it thaw a day before you need it and slowly heat it in the oven the day of your gathering.
+Typically, if you’re going to add a vegetable to your mac and cheese, it’s broccoli.
+But this version includes green beans and mushrooms, which you see in traditional holiday meals.
+Make this recipe a few days in advance and freeze it.
+Thaw in the fridge a day before you need it and slowly heat it in the oven the day of your gathering.
 Consider adding a fresh layer of cheese on top too if going this route!

 12. Vegetarian Butternut Squash & Spinach Lasagna

 This is a vegetarian, gluten-free-friendly dish.
-So there’s no meat in it, and you can choose gluten-free lasagna noodles if necessary!
-You can absolutely make this lasagna ahead, freeze it and defrost it in the fridge the day you need to eat it.
+So there’s no meat in it, and you can choose gluten-free lasagna noodles if necessary.
+You can absolutely make this lasagna ahead, freeze it and defrost it in the fridge the day you serve it.
 Then heat it up in the oven (covered) at 300 or 350 F for 30 min to an hour and it will be as good as when you just made it.
-You can also assemble the lasagna at home and bring it unbaked to your friends/family dinner to bake in the oven if there’s room!
+You can also assemble the lasagna at home and bring it unbaked to your friends/family dinner to bake in their oven if you want.
+This is a good option if you have a lot of time on your hands to both cook it and then wait for it to cool enough to slice!

 13. Vegan Shepherd’s Pie with Lentils